-- The brake pads do not drag on the rotor when the brake is open. - Both brake pads move away from the rotor equally when the brake is released. - When the brake is applied, the brake pads contact the rim before the brake lever reaches about 1/3 of the way to the handlebar.
+- The brake pads do not drag on the rotor when the brake is open. - When the brake is applied, the brake pads contact the rim before the brake lever reaches about 1/3 of the way to the handlebar.

 DISC BRAKES continued